-The Differential Ability Scales (DAS) was developed by Collin.
-D. Elliott.
-The main idea was to differentiate between people on the basis of their different levels of abilities.
-He included ‘g’ factor in development of DAS but mainly focused upon individual intellectual strengths and weaknesses.
+Collin D. Elliott. developed the Differential Ability Scales (DAS).
+The main idea was to differentiate between people by their different levels of abilities.
+He included ‘g’ factor in the development of DAS but mainly focused on individual intellectual strengths and weaknesses.

-However, the manual of the Differential Scales, "Introductory and Technical Handbook", claims that it is different from other intelligence tests on a number of accounts:
+However, the manual of the Differential Scales, "Introductory and Technical Handbook," claims that it is different from other intelligence tests on many accounts:

-• The term ‘intelligence’ and the ‘IQ’ are not part of the DAS as it focuses mainly upon individual abilities.
+• The term ‘intelligence’ and the ‘IQ’ are not part of the DAS as it focuses mainly on individual abilities.

 • It is different from other psychological tests of the day for its administration, procedures and technical qualities.

-• The organization, scoring and interpretation of the differential scales focus upon the well defined areas of the behaviors which are to be assessed.
+• The organization, scoring, and interpretation of the differential scales focus upon the distinct areas of the behaviors which are to be assessed.

-The empirical side is a bit rigid but focuses upon your cognitive abilities.
+The practical side is a bit rigid but focuses upon your cognitive abilities.
 The Differential Ability Scale is built in a way that both theoretical and the empirical rationales coordinate to each other.

 The DAS includes the following sub-tests divided into three categories: